Chamali27/manchester-epc-energy-performance-analysis/README.md

 BSc in Applied Data Science Communication
 General Sir John Kotelawala Defence University

+---

 ## How to Use This Repository

 1. Review the project report in the `report/` folder
 2. Explore SQL logic in the `sql/` folder
-3. Open the `.pbix` file in **Power BI Desktop** to interact with dashboards
-4. Refer to screenshots if Power BI is unavailable
+3. View dashboard insights via the screenshots in `powerbi/dashboard_screenshots/`

 ---

 ## Authors / Team Members

 **Chamali Abeysekara**
 BSc in Applied Data Science Communication
-Advanced SQL and Cloud Databases

 **Team Members / Contributors:**
 - Rajintha Lakshani